gamez1985/bands-in-town/README.md

 - I have used Broswer localstorage to Persist the last entered artist and events across browser reloads/refreshes.
 - I have used necessary links (Facebook, Event Page) to open in new tab
 - I have used validation on search artist form
-- I am error message if no result found from an API
+- I am showing error message if no result is found from an API
 - I have added 404 Page

 ## Available Scripts